 Females are much larger than males and are the more colorful of the genders.
 Males may be up to 4 times smaller in size, seemingly dwarfed by its mate.
 Males are also brown and drab in color by comparison.
-Unlike other spider species that prefer a solitary existence, Hawaiian Garden Spiders don't mind living close to their ohana and other Hawaiian Garden Spiders may be in close proximity.
+Unlike other spider species that prefer a solitary existence, Hawaiian Garden Spiders don't mind living close to their ohana, so other Hawaiian Garden Spiders may be found in close proximity.
 This easy-going arachnid seems to have truly made the spirit of aloha a part of life in this new environment.

 Size (Adult; Length): 10mm to 60mm (0.39in to 2.34in)